 Your main goal at the interview should be to show the knowledge that you possess.
 Whether it be data science interview questions or anything else - if your employer sees that you’re knowledgeable on the topic, he’s much more likely to consider you as a potential employee.

-Remember, though – knowledge is just one part of the equation.
+Remember, though - knowledge is just one part of the equation.
 The other things that employers are actively looking for are humility, respect, reputability, trustworthiness, etc. You should also aim to display these and the rest of your good features during the job interview.
-Don’t be afraid to talk about yourself, but stay humble – there’s a fine line between knowing your worth and simply boasting.
-If you need any more guidance on becoming a data science expert head over to BitDegree learning paths and start your journey today!
+Don’t be afraid to talk about yourself, but stay humble - there’s a fine line between knowing your worth and simply boasting.
+If you need any more guidance on becoming a data science expert head over to BitDegree learning paths or read our guides on learning data science-related programming languages like Python with DataCamp and start your journey today!